JvanKatwijk/channel-scanner/README.md

 -------------------------------------------------------------------------

 channelScanner is derived from the dab-cmdline scanner program.
-The channel-scanner is used to scan some channels, channels specified in the command line.
+The channelScanner is used to scan some channels, channels specified in the command line.

 The output is (can be) twofold:

-   a. a description of the content of the DAB data found in the scannel;
+   a. a **description** of the content of the DAB data found in the scannel;

-   b. a dump of a specified number of seconds of the raw input data.
+   b. a **dump** of a specified number of seconds of the raw input data in xml format.

 ![channel-scanner](/channel-scanner.png?raw=true)